 Dried Apricot Chutney

-Susan from The Well-Seasoned Cook
+The Well-Seasoned Cook

 Susan delivers a tale of contemplation appropriate at this time of the year.
 Though the organic dried Turkish apricots promised much but failed ultimately where it matters with taste, they are reborn into a delightful apricot chutney - flavoured with ginger, onion, garlic, hot chillies, cardamom, nigella, black mustard and cumin seeds.
 Sweet, hot, syrupy, spicy and vinegary, it's all here.